Zoysia grass was on our home’s goal list for years before we actually were able to check the box off.

 If your yard isn’t as heavily used with children as ours is, it should fair better.
 Having our kids play in the backyard so much is a good problem to have, so I try not to obsess over the areas of grass damage they inadvertently cause.

 I should have used a landscaper that was more experienced specifically with Zoysia to start out with, and I encourage you to take the time to do the same!
-It’s such a particular grass it’s best to use someone who works with it often and has experience under his belt..
+It’s such a particular grass it’s best to use someone who works with it often and has experience.

-He also didn’t have new topsoil put down, which would have helped our cheap dirt and added beneficial nutrients for the new Zoysia sod.
-It grows okay even in the current soil, but our new landscaper is very adamant that this should have been done.
-He says this would have give us even healthier grass.
+He didn’t put new topsoil put down, which was so important.
+It would have helped our cheap dirt and added beneficial nutrients for the new Zoysia sod.
+It grows okay in the current rocky soil, but our new landscaper is very adamant that this should have been done for healthier grass.